gzweigle/open-hybrid-piano/README.md

 #### hardware/

 All printed circuit boards and related parts and design.
-A separate open source license for the hardware is in this directory and applies only to the contents of this *hardware/* directory.
+A separate open-source license for the hardware is in this directory and applies only to the contents of this *hardware/* directory.

+#### mechanical/

+Anything to physically build a piano.
+A separate open-source license for mechanical is in this directory and applies only to the contents of this *mechanical/* directory.

 #### software/